Form 843 Explained: How to Claim a Refund or Penalty Abatement

 • Taxpayers requesting interest abatement due to unreasonable IRS error or delay (a high bar)

-• Eligible filers requesting a refund of COVID-era late-filing penalties under the Kwong ruling, with a key deadline of July 10, 2026
+• Eligible filers claiming a refund of COVID-era late-filing penalties under the Kwong ruling, with a deadline of July 10, 2026

-• U.S. expats asserting reasonable cause for a missed deadline due to expat-specific circumstances (a foreign mail disruption, illness abroad, a CPA failure, or similar)
+• U.S. expats asserting reasonable cause for a missed deadline due to expat-specific circumstances, such as a foreign mail disruption, illness abroad, or a tax preparer’s failure

-2. Complete the identifying information at the top (name, address, SSN or EIN, spouse’s SSN if applicable).
+2. Complete the identifying information: name, address, SSN or EIN, and your spouse’s SSN if the claim relates to a joint return.

-3. Line 1: Enter the tax period for which the claim relates.
+3. Line 1: Enter the tax period (a beginning date and an ending date).

 4. Line 2: Enter the dollar amount of the refund or abatement you are requesting.

-9. Line 6: Identify the Internal Revenue Code section under which the penalty was assessed if you know it (often shown on the IRS notice).
+8. Line 6: Enter the Internal Revenue Code section the penalty is based on, if you know it.
+It is usually shown on the IRS notice.

-10. Line 7: Write a clear explanation of why you qualify for relief.
+10. Line 8: Explain why the claim should be allowed and show how you computed the amount on Line 2.
 Cite specific facts and dates.
 This is the most important section.

-11. Sign and date the form.
-Attach any supporting documents: a copy of the IRS notice, medical records, mail receipts, professional advice records, or other evidence supporting your reasonable cause.
+11. Sign and date the form, and attach supporting documents: a copy of the IRS notice, medical records, mail receipts, professional advice records, or other evidence of reasonable cause.

-12. Mail to the IRS address tied to the underlying tax type, listed in the Form 843 instructions.
-If you are responding to a specific IRS notice, mail it to the address listed on the notice.
+12. Mail it to the IRS address tied to the underlying tax type, listed in the Form 843 instructions.
+If you are responding to a specific IRS notice, mail it to the address on that notice.

-Keep a copy of everything for your records.
-Form 843 claims can take 3 to 6 months or longer to be processed by the IRS, particularly during peak filing periods.
+Keep a copy of everything.
+Form 843 claims can take 3 to 6 months or longer to process, especially during peak filing periods.

 Important: Filing as a Protective Claim

-If you are filing Form 843 to preserve your refund right while a legal or factual contingency is still pending (for example, a court ruling on appeal, awaiting further IRS guidance, or ongoing transcript review), mark the form as a protective claim.
-Write “PROTECTIVE CLAIM” prominently at the top of Form 843 above the form title (capital letters, ideally red ink), and add one sentence on Line 7 stating that the filing is submitted as a protective claim under Treas.
-Reg. § 301.6402-2(b)(1).
+If you are filing Form 843 to preserve your refund right while a legal or factual contingency is still pending (a court ruling on appeal, awaiting further IRS guidance, or ongoing transcript review), mark the form as a protective claim.
+Write “PROTECTIVE CLAIM” prominently at the top of the form, above the reason checkboxes, and add one sentence on Line 8 stating that the filing is submitted as a protective claim under Treas.
+Reg.
+Section 301.6402-2(b)(1).

-A protective claim preserves your filing within the statute of limitations and can be supplemented or perfected once the contingency is resolved.
-This is especially relevant for Kwong COVID-era penalty refund claims filed before the July 10, 2026 deadline.
+A protective claim preserves your filing within the statute of limitations and can be supplemented later once the contingency is resolved.
+This is especially relevant for Kwong COVID-era penalty refund claims filed before the July 10, 2026, deadline.

-Penalty abatement is the single most common use of Form 843.
-The IRS assesses penalties under several categories, and Form 843 is the vehicle for requesting that they be removed.
-Two abatement pathways matter most:
+Penalty abatement is the single most common reason to file Form 843.
+The IRS assesses penalties under several categories, and Form 843 is the vehicle for asking that they be removed.
+Two pathways matter most.

 Reasonable Cause Abatement